 Or, for example, why do people in jail “find to god”?
 Because they have nothing else to hold on to.
 If you grow up in a country that has been bombed for decades, you might have nothing else to hold on to — or nothing to lose.
 If you know nothing except violence, that’s when you decide to take the book’s violence literally.
 What I’m saying is: Every action is a choice and choices are affected by life-changing instances like war, loss, or hate.
 But the thing is:

 You are not born with hatred, you are raised in hatred.

 For Example: You are not born into this world and the first thing you wanna do is to set an American flag on fire.
 You grow up, 5-10 years go by with no hate whatsoever.
 Then your father finally decided that you are old enough now to know that your brother has been killed in a drone attack 5 years ago.
 Now you seek revenge.
-That´s when hate replaces reason, and that´s when radicalism steps right in.
+That’s when hate replaces reason and that’s when radicalism steps right in.
 But you might just think about it, until one day you walk into the wrong mosque where someone preaches about the holy war against the Western world.
-And an instant later, you find yourself sitting on a bus with a vest strapped around your body, waiting for to right moment to feel the satisfaction of revenge, even if it´s just for a split second.
+And an instant later you find yourself sitting on a bus with a vest strapped around your body, waiting for the right moment to feel the satisfaction of revenge, even if it’s just for a split second.

 Despite the fact that Baghdad was once the intellectual center of the world, there is a fundamental misunderstanding here.
 A very smart person once said: “As long as one half of the world lives in the 21st century while the other half lives in the 5th century, there will never be freedom.”
 But this raises the question: How can you evolve — or re-evolve — if you get hellfired back to the Stone Age every 10 years?
 Well, you can’t.
 It’s a horrible bloodstream that goes from war to hate to radicalism right back to war.
 And as long as we are stuck in this loop, there will never be peace.
 And as long as we declare war on everything, nothing will change.